Anaminus/rbxpipe/README.md

 `-timeout` | Will terminate the studio process after the given duration.
 If less than 0, then the timeout is disabled.
 The duration is specified by an amount followed by a unit prefix (e.g. `30s` for 30 seconds, `5m` for 5 minutes, `1h` for 1 hour).
 Defaults to 30 seconds.
 `-filter`  | Filters the output by message type.
 Each character in the filter string includes output messages of a certain type: `o` for regular output, `i` for info, `w` for warnings, and `e` for errors.
 Defaults to `oiwe`, or all message types.
 `-format`  | Writes the output in a specified format.
 Acceptable formats are: `json` and `xml`.
 These formats can be suffixed with `i` to make the output more readable.
 A blank or invalid format outputs the raw data.
+`-play`    | If given, the studio will run in `Play Solo` mode, which starts the RunService and inserts a character.